do-jason/OpenFOAM-Intel/benchmarks/occDrivAerStaticMesh/README.md

 ## Simplified Case Recipes

-These are scripts to configure a modified [occDrivAerStaticMesh](https://develop.openfoam.com/committees/hpc/-/tree/develop/incompressible/simpleFoam/occDrivAerStaticMesh) case with minimal effort.
+These scripts are for a modified [occDrivAerStaticMesh](https://develop.openfoam.com/committees/hpc/-/tree/develop/incompressible/simpleFoam/occDrivAerStaticMesh) case with minimal effort.
 This workload can be run with [OpenCFD OpenFOAM](https://openfoam.com) version only.

 + If you rerun this workload in the same directory, then Please clean the case before any of the below scripts: